abo-junghichi/stage0risc/README.md

 then, pass the output of a program to another program as its input.
 This makes inspecting more easy.
 Each divided blob is small,
-input and output of each of them is visible, and, all of them are compiled from source code written in decent language.
+intermediate output of each of them is visible, and, all of them are compiled from source code written in decent language.

 ## Passes of the first stage compiler